 The Confidential Transfer Reference form is a quick way for us to check with the Student Life office at your institution to ensure that you are cleared to attend Geneva.
 We want to do everything we can to make your transition to Geneva easier, and this form helps us achieve that goal.

 We would be happy to help you!
-Give your admissions counselor a call and he or she will help you pick classes.
+Give your transfer counselor a call and he or she will help you pick classes.
 This process is easier if you have already had your transcripts evaluated, so send those in as soon as possible so you can receive the most accurate information.

 Yes, we do offer the Welcome Week orientation program.
 All new students will arrive on campus a few days before the returning students to become acquainted with campus, classmates and the whole Geneva community.